 - Contacts - show respondents the outcome screen based on their contacts data (email, unique identifier or Personal ID).

-Here we have specified that the outcome screen should be shown to those who answer question 17 and choose Beethoven.
+Here we have specified that the outcome screen should be shown to those who answer that their management style is to delegate often and widely.
 We used the arrows to access the drop-down menu of options for each part of the condition.

 Now let's have a look at how to make your condition more complex.
 If you're happy to keep things simple, save your work and you're done!